serverless/components/README.md

 [Check out all of the pre-made Templates](./templates) to deploy serverless _REST APsI_, _Websockets APIs_, _Websites_, _Scheduled Tasks_, and much more!
 Each Template has a `README.md` with clear instructions on what it does and how to get started.

-Also, all more Serverless Components can be found [here](https://github.com/serverless-components/).
+Also, all Serverless Components can be found [here](https://github.com/serverless-components/).

 <br/>